curiousmarkingsco/appSage/app/js/editor/components/README.md

 #### 5.1 Form Initializers

-Note that your quote form will be inside the `#sidebar` element of the editor.
+Seen in exclusively the editor: Note that your quote form will be inside the `#sidebar` element of the editor.

 ```js
 function initializeComponentForm(container, componentName, form) {